 Consumer advocates have long been pushing for improvements in the accuracy of reports from the credit bureaus, and now they’ve met with success.
 Equifax, Experian, and TransUnion are applying new, stricter rules to the information they gather from public records.

 The changes primarily affect two major sources of inaccuracies in credit reports – tax liens and civil judgments.
+You can go here for a full unbiased review via Debited.com.
 These are two areas over which hundreds of lawsuits have been filed and thousands of individuals have vainly fought to have incorrect information removed from their files.

 From now on, in order to be included on a credit report, records must include the subject’s name, address, and either their date of birth or their Social Security number.
 This move should eliminate the possibility that your credit report will contain information about some other person who happens to share your name.